Skip to main content

 Effective February 1, 2024, we will be putting on our pre-employment testing for Deputy.
 To sign up for testing, you will need to complete our Deputy Application.
 Click here to apply.

-- At least three (3) years (1,095 days) of current Law Enforcement experience in good standing.
-Must be currently employed with a County/Parish/Borough Sheriff or State/Municipal/Village/Township Police Department.
-Other Police Departments are not eligible to waive the NTN but are still eligible for the lateral hiring process.
+2. At least two (2) years of current Law Enforcement experience in good standing.
+Must be currently employed with a County, Parish, or Borough Sheriff; State, Municipal, Village, or Township Police Department.
+Other Police Departments are not eligible to waive our Civil Service Test but are still eligible for the lateral hiring process.

 Franklin County Sheriff's Office uses a customized situational judgment test (SJT) designed to assess the ability to read, follow instructions, use reasoning, and make judgments in various work-related situations.
 The exam presents candidates with hypothetical situations they might encounter in the workplace and asks them to choose the most appropriate course of action from a set of multiple-choice options.
 The goal is to evaluate the candidate's ability to make sound decisions and handle various work-related situations effectively.